Impact of animal research in the COVID-19 response

 MRC funded animal research and COVID-19 vaccine trials

-Professor Sarah Gilbert and her team at the University of Oxford are spearheading another vaccine trial in which they are using a safe version of an adenovirus (a virus that can cause a common cold-like illness).
+Professor Sarah Gilbert and her team at the University of Oxford spearheaded a vaccine trial in which they used a safe version of an adenovirus (a virus that can cause a common cold-like illness).
 Previous work funded by the MRC through the UK Vaccine Network used this adenovirus (known as ChAdOx1) by Professor Gilbert in the production of vaccines against the Middle East Respiratory Syndrome (MERS) coronavirus.
 The team has engineered ChAdOx1 to make a specific coronavirus protein, known as the Spike protein, from the SARS-CoV-2 virus.
 As a result, our immune system should in theory be able to recognise the Spike protein as ‘foreign’ and form antibodies against it, and then attack the SARS-CoV-2 virus and stop it from causing an infection.
 By ‘bluffing’ the body in this way, and slipping in parts of the virus that do not harm, but induce the release of antibodies, it is hoped that long lasting immunity can be provided through vaccination.
-The vaccine has now started animal trials in ferrets and non-human primates at the Public Health England (PHE) laboratories.
-The team is also collaborating with researchers at the BBSRC funded Pirbright Institute to study the effect of this vaccine in pigs.
-Under normal circumstances, animal work must be completed before human trials can start, but because similar vaccines have worked safely in trials for other diseases, the work has been accelerated and is happening in parallel.
+The vaccine testing involved animal trials in ferrets and non-human primates at the Public Health England (PHE) laboratories.
+The team also collaborated with researchers at the BBSRC funded Pirbright Institute to study the effect of this vaccine in pigs.
+Under normal circumstances, animal work must be completed before human trials can start, but because similar vaccines have worked safely in trials for other diseases, the work was accelerated and happened in parallel, and led to the approval by the Medical and Healthcare products Regulatory Agency (MHRA) on December 30, 2020.
+This vaccine, commonly known as the Oxford-Astrazeneca vaccine, has now been administered to millions of people worldwide.

 Animal research and antibody therapy